-Fort Wayne has been known as the "Summit City" since 1853 since it is the highest point on the 3 rivers lying on the St. Lawrence River Continental Divide, which separates the Great Lakes Basin from the rest of the Atlantic Ocean watershed.
+Fort Wayne has been known as the "Summit City" since 1853 as it is the highest point on the 3 rivers lying on the St. Lawrence River Continental Divide, which separates the Great Lakes Basin from the rest of the Atlantic Ocean watershed.
 It is called the Little River Valley.
 This designation has been important since the canal era when the Wabash and Erie Canal ground breaking in 1832 passed through Fort Wayne in 1835.
 Where do Fort Wayne’s rivers begin and where do they go? published March 13, 2017 on Riverfront Fort Wayne.
-See the Maumee River, St. Joseph River, and St. Marys River on Wikipedia, the free encyclopedia.
+See the Maumee River which flows northeast from Fort Wayne to Toledo, Ohio, the St. Joseph River which flows southwest from Hillsdale, Michigan through northwest Ohio to Fort Wayne, and the St. Marys River starting near Celina, Ohio flowing northwest to Fort Wayne on Wikipedia, The Free Encyclopedia.
+The USGS Streamer app shows the river Trace Downstream and Trace Upstream.
 BTW - the correct spelling of St. Marys River does NOT include an apostrophe!

 - Riverfront Fort Wayne is the name for development of the 3 rivers in downtown Fort Wayne started in 2015 with a conceptual plan drawn up and shared with the community.
 Read more on their History page and follow on Facebook.

 - Downtown/Riverfront at City of Fort Wayne Community Development.

 - Explore Fort Wayne's Three Rivers various articles by Visit Fort Wayne

 - Promenade Park by City of Fort Wayne Parks & Recreation.

 - Riverfront Development at the Community Foundation of Greater Fort Wayne.